A hearty vegan dish of tender broccoli cooked with garlic, carrots and tomato in olive oil.

 - Add the carrots and continue sauteing for 1-2 minutes, then add the broccoli and continue sauteing for about 1 minute.

 - Add ¼ cup of water, lower the heat to low and simmer (it should not be boiling).
-Cook until broccoli is soft, and water has been absorbed-about 30 minutes.
+Cover and cook until broccoli is soft, and water has been absorbed-about 30 minutes.
 Check occasionally and add small amounts (2 tbsp at a time) of additional hot water if needed.

 - Remove from heat, let it sit covered for 15 minutes before serving.